-Visit our dwarf conifer gardens showcasing over 75 different native varieties.
+Visit our dwarf conifer gardens showcasing over 100 strangely different varieties of our native conifers.

 Slow growing dwarf jack pine, Pinus banksiana ‘Schoodic’ forms a natural bonsai in the landscape.
 ‘Gold Cone’ stands upright in the far background.

 Black spruce, Picea mariana ‘HB’ and white spruce, P. glauca ‘Sanders Blue,’ with immature dwarf cone and bun forms grow slowly into a fairy grove.

 Common junipers: Juniperus communis depressa aurea and Nova Scotia strain